 The Marist Robotics program not only has 2 different types of competition teams, but also is an engineering and computer science powerhouse for the school, providing robotic devices and computer systems for other school departments.

-Also, we designed, built and programmed the marching band’s LED light poles they use in there performances.
-They have been featured at football games and band competitions.
+Also, we designed, built and programmed the marching band’s LED light poles they use in football games and competitions!

 Another example of interdisciplinary robotics work is the T-shirt cannon we designed, built, and operate at football games and pep rallies.
 It fires T-shirts into the stands to promote school spirit and add to the positive atmosphere of these events!